Bucetears/SQL_Recipe_Party/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description of the software that you wrote and how it integrates with a SQL Relational Database.
-Describe how to use your program.}

 I wanted to better improve on my Recipe program, so I decided to use SQL to store recipes, filter recipes, and pull up recipes.

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of how created the Relational Database.}
+This program will get a recipe information from the user and then save it to a SQL database.
+The user can then review the information later.

 [Software Demo Video](http://youtube.link.goes.here)